Mental Health Groups at HQ

 Community Reinforcement Approach

 This group is intended for people who are interested in making a change to their substance use when this use has become problematic for them.
-This evidence-based treatment starts with the idea that all substance use has played a purpose in one’s life and finding healthy substitutes to meet these needs can make changes easier.
+This evidence-based treatment starts with the idea that all substance use has played a purpose in one's life and finding healthy substitutes to meet these needs can make changes easier.
+It has the philosophy that to make changes we need to engage our community to support ourselves in adopting new healthy behaviours.

-Cognitive Processing Therapy for PTSD
+Cognitive Processing Therapy

 This trauma-focused group teaches people skills to identify and modify unhelpful beliefs related to trauma.
 This evidence-based treatment is intended for people who have a diagnosis of post-traumatic stress disorder (PTSD).
 This covers common themes that impact those who have been affected by trauma such as safety, trust, power/control, esteem, intimacy, and sex.